TotallyGeeked/overlays/README.md

 I am not interested in making more of these for other systems at the moment.
 However, if a very high-resolution image is provided, I may find time to fix it up into an overlay.

 Usage:
-You may use these images in any compilation, granted that (Louis Stice) is given credit for the editing of the image.
+You may use these images in any compilation, granted that I am given credit for the editing of the image.
 I do not know who the original authors are of the original photographs.
 If you are the original author of the high-resolution picture, please contact me and I will add your name as author of the original image.
 Additionally, please contact me for any commercial use.